-The Kansas Academy of Family Physicians (KAFP) urges you to support SB 316, the proposed expansion of tobacco cessation benefits available to KanCare recipients.
-My name is Carolyn Gaughan, and I am the Executive Vice President of the KAFP.
+The Kansas Academy of Family Physicians (KAFP) urges you to support SB 436, the proposed expansion of tobacco cessation benefits available to KanCare recipients.
 Our organization represents over 1,730 family physicians across the state; from actively practicing physicians to medical students and residents.
 The mission of KAFP is to support and serve family physicians of Kansas as they advance the health of Kansans.
 Quality health care and health outcomes for our patients guide our public policy work.
 Our family physicians see people of all ages, both men and women, and work with almost every type of ailment and illness that afflict patients.